Joe Mixon, Breece Hall among 5 fantasy football RBs to avoid in Week 2 - UPI.com

 Javonte Williams, Brian Robinson Jr. and Cam Akers are the other running backs I would bench, unless you don't roster another option listed higher in my rankings.

 My Top 30 running back rankings for Week 2 are below.
-My running backs to avoid rank outside the Top 24 of my rankings, which means they shouldn't be started in leagues with fewer than 14 teams that don't include flex spots.
+My running backs to avoid either rank just inside or outside the Top 24 of my rankings.

 Breece Hall